Battle of Hamel: Prelude

-Planning
+Plans

 The Allied victory owed much to Monash's detailed planning and to the briefing of all the troops on their objectives.
 The battle was his first as commander of the Australian Corps.
 The Allies made novel use of a number of tactics, such as parachute drops of medical supplies and rifle ammunition in cases, and resupply by tank rather than by troops carrying supplies forward.
 The supply tanks and aircraft brought stores quickly to the troops as they advanced.
 The carrying power of the tanks equated to about 1,200 troops doing the same job.
 Signals were sent largely by cable and telephone, but new methods of signalling were also trialled, including the use of rockets which were used by some battalion headquarters to pass urgent messages to the rear, although this proved largely ineffective.
 Other techniques were more effective such as the use of pigeons, Lucas lamps, and for the first time, wirelesses were used by officers to send messages from captured objectives.

 There was advanced co-ordination between infantry, artillery and armour, and the latest, highly manoeuvrable Mark V tank was used after it had been demonstrated to Monash and Rawlinson.
 Five companies (60 combat and four supply tanks) of the British 5th Tank Brigade were provided for the assault.
-Although the Australians had worked with a small number of tanks successfully at Villers-Bretonneux, their opinion of the technology was clouded by the bad experience they had had of them in April and May 1917 around Bullecourt.
+Although the Australians had worked with a small number of tanks successfully at Villers-Bretonneux, their opinion of the technology was clouded by the experience of them in April and May 1917 at the First Battle of Bullecourt.
 As such, to ensure co-ordination and overcome the problems the Australians had experienced at Bullecourt, the Australian infantry and tanks trained and lived together prior to the battle.
 Coloured diagrams were painted on the sides of the tanks, corresponding to the battalions that they would support, so that the infantry knew which tank to follow.

-The battle plan called for a creeping barrage, in which the artillery barrage moves slowly in front of the advancing troops.
-This protected the troops by suppressing enemy activity, thereby easing their advance.
-Over 600 British and French guns – 302 heavy and 326 field pieces – were used for the barrage and counter-battery fire, including regular barrages in the days leading up to the attack.
+The plan called for a creeping barrage, in which the artillery barrage moves slowly in front of the advancing troops.
+This protected the troops by keeping the defenders under cover, easing the advance.
+The British and French artillery had 302 heavy and 326 field artillery for the barrage and counter-battery fire, including regular barrages in the days leading up to the attack.
 Monash was adamant that the infantry should not be sacrificed in an unprotected advance, hence his care to ensure that they were well covered.
 Prior to the attack, the artillery spent two weeks conducting "conditioning firing" in the sector, firing gas and smoke shells at the same time every day before dawn, while strict operational security procedures were implemented.
 In addition, 46 heavy machine-guns were placed in area support, while the number of Lewis Guns was increased to provide organic fire support.